dermatologist/genomic-tokenizer/README.md

 ```

 ### Tokenization algorithm
-Identify the first occurence of the start codon `ATG`.
+* Identify the first occurence of the start codon `ATG`.
-Split the sequence into codons of length 3 starting from the start codon.
+* Split the sequence into codons of length 3 starting from the start codon.
-Convert synonymous codons to the same token.
+* Convert synonymous codons to the same token.
-Convert stop codons to [SEP] token.
+* Convert stop codons to [SEP] token.

 ## Inspired by

 * https://github.com/HazyResearch/hyena-dna/blob/main/src/dataloaders/datasets/hg38_char_tokenizer.py
 * https://github.com/dariush-bahrami/character-tokenizer/blob/master/charactertokenizer/core.py
 * And the CanineTokenizer in transformers package.
+* [Read this article ](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC11055402/) for details on more elaborate tokenization strategies.

 ## Cite as